100 Notable alumni of

 -

-Norman Ray Bridwell was an American author and cartoonist best known for the Clifford the Big Red Dog book series.
+Norman Ray Bridwell was an American author and cartoonist best known for creating the Clifford the Big Red Dog book series.

 -